JamesNormington/JamesNormington.github.io/_pages/about.md

 ---
 permalink: /
-title: "About me"
+title: ""
-excerpt: "About me"
+excerpt: ""
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---

 Welcome to my personal website!
-As of July 25, 2022, this is very much under construction.
+As of July 27, 2022, this is very much under construction.